ssllabs/ssllabs-scan/ssllabs-api-docs-v3.md

    * invalid - header present, but couldn't be parsed
    * disabled - header present and syntatically correct, but HPKP is disabled
    * incomplete - header present and syntatically correct, incorrectly used
+   * partial - header present and synatatically correct, but not all paths pinned
    * valid - header present, syntatically correct, and correctly used
 * **error** - error message, when the policy is invalid
 * **maxAge** - the max-age value from the policy